wdumez/stalk-bot/README.md

 ## Our Github workflow

-(This is a short tutorial for those who have not used git & github before.)
+(This was a short tutorial for those who had not used git & github before.)

 ### Creating new branches